VideoCoin (VID) Achieves Market Capitalization of $31.57 Million

 About VideoCoin

-VideoCoin (CRYPTO:VID) uses the hashing algorithm.
-Its launch date was August 13th, 2018.
+VID uses the hashing algorithm.
+It launched on August 13th, 2018.
 VideoCoin’s total supply is 265,000,000 coins and its circulating supply is 161,142,314 coins.
+VideoCoin’s official Twitter account is @videocoinhq and its Facebook page is accessible here.
 The official message board for VideoCoin is medium.com/videocoin.
-VideoCoin’s official Twitter account is @videocoinhq and its Facebook page is accessible here.
-The official website for VideoCoin is videocoin.io.
+VideoCoin’s official website is videocoin.io.
 The Reddit community for VideoCoin is https://reddit.com/r/VideoCoin and the currency’s Github account can be viewed here.

 VideoCoin Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as VideoCoin directly using US dollars.
-Investors seeking to trade VideoCoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy VideoCoin using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as VideoCoin directly using U.S. dollars.
+Investors seeking to acquire VideoCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VideoCoin using one of the aforementioned exchanges.

 Receive News & Updates for VideoCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VideoCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.